-And with this table we also conclude our discussion on controllers in Rails and move on to the last part of the Model-View-Controller implementation.
-The views that we’re going to build have an html representation and respond to the html format as well as to API calls.
+And with this table, we also conclude our discussion on controllers in Rails and move on to the last part of the Model-View-Controller implementation.
+The views that we’re going to build will allow us to have an html representation, and the ability to respond to the html format as well as to API calls.

-7.Giving the user something tangible: a View!
+7.5 Giving the user something tangible: a View!

-Up to this point we’ve got a working application if the only clients we are supporting are machines.
-But if we want humans to be able to use our application we’re going to have to make it look somewhat and a that is easy to understand.
+Up to this point, we’ve got a working application if the only clients we are supporting are machines.
+But if we want humans to be able to use our application we’re going to have to make it look somewhat visually attractive and provide a graphical user interface that is easy to understand.

 The Rails framework has a few different tools available to help you with this task and to assist you in reusing as much as possible.